tuxwerk/OTRS-UserColor/README.rst

 This is a package for the ticket system OTRS_ 3.X (Should also work in 2.4).

+Colors for agents in backend views.
 This package allows to set a color for agents in the preferences.
-The agent is then highlighted with the given color at all important places:
+The agent is highlighted with the given color at all important places:
 Queue view, search, history, etc...

 The package overwrites the template Output/HTML/Standard/AgentTicketHistory.dtl